adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Freedom to manage religious affairs

-**Article 26** allows all religious denominations to establish and maintain institutions for religious and charitable purposes, to manage their own affairs in matters of religion, and to own and acquire and administer property.
+**Article 26** allows all religious denominations to establish and maintain institutions for religious and charitable purposes, to manage their affairs in matters of religion, and to own and acquire and administer property.
 The administration is subjected to law and the right is however subject to public order, morality and health. but not subject to other fundamental rights.

 ### Freedom not to pay taxes for religious promotion